So far we have established your reason WHY and that some advice can be hurtful from someone with good intentions but doesn’t know how it really feels.

 Now the question is how do I know about all of this and why you should trust my advice.

 I don’t have any PhD, I’m not a therapist or even went to school to study psychology.
 Also, I’m not suffering from depression which could make you think that I’m just making nonsense and don’t know what I’m talking about.

 Should you trust my advice?
-Probably no, (I’m trying to be honest here).
+Yes!

 My intention is not to brag but to make a point.
 It is common sense that to help someone to stand that person needs to be standing first.
 To throw a lifesaver and rescue someone, that person needs to be in the boat first.
-A doctor needs to be where the ill are, and lastly, to take someone out of darkness, that person needs to be in the light first.
+A doctor needs to be where the ills are, and lastly, to take someone out of darkness, that person needs to be in the light first.